 Quick Start

 Get started with dakkio in just a few minutes.
-This guide will walk you through creating an account, generating an API key, and sending your first data point.
+This guide walks you through the complete flow from account creation to querying your data.

 Prerequisites